Remzi1993/jquery-manager/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0

-Manage jQuery and jQuery Migrate on a WordPress website, activate a specific jQuery and/or jQuery Migrate version.
+Manage jQuery and jQuery Migrate, activate a specific jQuery and/or jQuery Migrate version.
 The ultimate jQuery debugging tool for WordPress.
 This plugin is an open source project, made possible by your contribution (code).
 Development is done on GitHub.

 == Description ==
 Manage [jQuery](https://jquery.com) and [jQuery Migrate](https://jquery.com/download/#jquery-migrate-plugin) on a WordPress website, activate a specific jQuery and/or jQuery Migrate version.
 The ultimate jQuery debugging tool for WordPress

+### Features

+* Enable / disable / remove jQuery Migrate
+* Activate / select a specific version of jQuery (Migrate)
+* Debug mode for developers

+Note that jQuery Manager requires PHP 5.6+ to run.

 When the plugin is activated the latest stable version of jQuery and jQuery Migrate are added to your website.
 The default is sufficient for most people, however the settings provide a way for you to tweak your jQuery install.